rotaruandrei93/shootyepgp-bow/README.md

 # shootyepgp
-Guild Helper addon for EPGP loot system in WoW (1.12)
+Blades of Wrynn (BOW) Guild Helper addon for EPGP loot system desinged for TurtleWoW

 ## setup
 shootyepgp requires some modifications to guild permissions for officer notes by the guild leader.